anuzzolese/oke-challenge/README.md

 The results must be provided in [NIF](http://persistence.uni-leipzig.org/nlp2rdf/) format, including the offsets of recognized string describing the type.
 The expected output for the example sentence can be found in [task2.ttl](./example_data/task2.ttl)

-We will evaluate three aspects on this task:
+We will evaluate two aspects on this task, independently:

-- Ability to recognize strings that describe the type of a target entity.
-As string describing types often include adjectives as modifiers (in the example above, "fictional" is a modifier for villain), in the Gold Standard we will include all possible options; the system answer will be counted correct as long as at least one of the possibility is returned.
+- Ability to **recognize strings that describe the type of a target entity**.
+As string describing types often include adjectives as modifiers (in the example above, "fictional" is a modifier for villain), in the Gold Standard we will include all possible options; the system answer will be counted **correct as long as at least one of the possibility is returned**.
-- Ability to align the identified type with a reference ontology, which for this evaluation will be the subset of [DOLCE+DnS Ultra Lite classes](http://ontologydesignpatterns.org/ont/wikipedia/d0.owl)
+- Ability to align the identified type with a reference ontology, which for this evaluation will be the subset of [DOLCE+DnS Ultra Lite classes](http://ontologydesignpatterns.org/ont/wikipedia/d0.owl).

+We will calculate Precision, recall and F1 for the two subtasks and the winner for task 2 will be the system with higher average F1 for the two of them.

 Task 3